Hawxy/cdk-twingate/README.md

 ```

-Whatever resource you intend to reach should permit connections from the bastion on the relevant port, naturally.
+Whatever resource you intend to reach should permit connections from the EC2 on the relevant port, naturally.